Nosto/wiki-docs/getting-started/headless-frontend-implementation-methods.md

 # Headless Frontend: Implementation Methods

 The following gives a quick overview of page tagging/event tracking (coupled with handling Nosto product recommendations and banners) for headless builds.
-You can find more details in the [personalization implementation guide](../implementing-nosto/implement-psn/README.md).
+You can find more details in the [personalization implementation guide](../implementing-nosto/implement-psn/README.md), but this page will already give you a very good understanding of the concept.

 Search and Category Merchandising is separate from that and covered afterwards.

-## Page Tagging and Event Tracking + Requesting Nosto Content to it rendering with your Templates
+## Page Tagging and Event Tracking + Requesting Nosto Content for rendering with your Templates
 On every page visit, you need to send a request to Nosto about the page type the user is browsing and what exactly they're looking at (e.g. type = product, ID = 123).

 Nosto then returns a response with two types of content: